 4.2.2.6 – Links to sample problems must also be visible under “Suggestions” as to show possible additional help that the user can receive.

+NOTE: You are NOT using the Template posted on Github, this entire document needs to be translated onto the Template provided on Github.